simplefoc/Arduino-FOC/README.md

 // it can go as low as ~50Hz
 motor.move(target);
 ```
 The `move()` method executes the control loops of the algorihtm.
 If is governed by the `motor.controller` variable.
-It executes eigther pure voltage loop, velocity loop, angle loop or ultra slow velocity loop.
+It executes eigther pure voltage loop, velocity loop or angle loop.

 It receives one parameter `BLDCMotor::move(float target)` which is current user define target value.
 - If the user runs [velocity loop](#velocity-control-loop), `move` funciton will interpret `target` as the target velocity <i>v<sub>d</sub></i>.